Irish Red Cross Addressing Gender-Based Violence

 We continue with our efforts to prevent and respond to GBV, in a multidisciplinary way, including actively working to respond to the impact it has on those affected by developing programmes and integrating the issue into existing activities so as to prevent its future occurrence.
 In line with international standards for GBV prevention and response, Irish Red Cross strive to ensure that their work is based on the survivor-centred approach which encompasses safety, confidentiality, respect and non-discrimination, and a holistic understanding of the individual’s multi-sectoral needs.

-In 2015, the Red Cross and Red Crescent Movement adopted the Joint Resolution on Sexual and Gender-Based Violence: Joint Action on Prevention and Response.
-Through this resolution the Irish Red Cross commits, together with states, to mitigate GBV in times of disaster as a priority.
+In2019, the Red Cross and Red Crescent Movement adopted the Joint Resolution on Disaster laws and policies that leave no one behind.
+Through this resolution the Irish Red Cross commits, together with states, to ensure an integrated approach to disaster risk management and promote gender-responsive approaches.
 We achieve this through operational research, application of minimum standards and working in partnerships to determine root causes of SGBV in disasters in each context.

 The most common type of activities that we implement to address this issue include awareness raising and violence prevention with programmes being supported by Irish Red Cross in a number of countries that we work in.

 The Irish Red Cross is also an active advocate within the Red Cross Red Crescent Movement in support of efforts to address GBV.